-Admission to the National Construction Equipment Museum is $10/person (large group discounts available).
+Admission to the National Construction Equipment Museum is $7/person over age 12.
+Outside viewing only is free.

 - Location: (Map It) 16623 Liberty Hi Road in Bowling Green, Ohio

 - Phone: 419-352-5616

 - Web: click here

 The National Construction Equipment Museum by the Historical Construction Equipment Association: If you like to visit offbeat places, here’s one you won’t want to miss, especially if you have children who like playing in the dirt.
 Turn north off US Route 6 onto Liberty Hi Road west of Bowling Green and drive 1-1/4 miles.
 Now, look to your left.
 There, emerging from the trees like a giraffe foraging for food, you’ll see the tips of two crane booms.
 A little bit further on, a sign at the head of a long gravel driveway signals that you’ve arrived at the National Construction Equipment Museum, one of NW Ohio’s most unusual attractions.

 The NCEM, established by the Historical Construction Equipment Association (HCEA) to preserve the history and equipment of the construction, surface mining and dredging industries, is guaranteed to thrill both junior and adult construction equipment enthusiasts.
 Be sure to bring your camera.